AhkyeongChoe/ahkyeongchoe.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent MSc Bioinformatics graduate with four years of professional experience as a Bioinformatician in Biotech companies.
+I am a MSc Bioinformatics graduate with four years of professional experience as a Bioinformatician in Biotech companies.
 I have expertise in protein engineering using machine learning, gained during my internship at IFF in the Netherlands.
 I am actively seeking opportunities in Bioinformatics and Software Engineering.

 Hobby
 -